 How much does a pen test cost?

-Pen testing can cost anywhere from $3,000 and up depending on the size of the network and what will be in scope.
+The cost of penetration testing can run anywhere from $3,000 and up depending on the size of the network and what will be in scope.
 For a start up undergoing rapid product development, budget at least $10,000.
 At Strike Graph, we have a team of certified pen testers and we can bundle pen testing services in with our product.

 Is a pen test the same as a vulnerability scan?
 Do I need both?